 Once you've made a list of colleges you're interested in, the next step is to narrow down the list to colleges you'll apply to.
-If you're at this point in the process, you've probably already looked into things such as location, size and majors offered.
-If you haven't already, research things like financial aid packages, variety of academic programs offered, special programs like study abroad, clubs and activities on campus, and housing options.
-You can also use BigFuture's Compare Colleges tool to compare schools that you're interested in.
+If you're at this point in the process, you've probably already looked into things like location, size, and majors.
+If you haven't already, research things like financial aid packages, variety of academic programs, special programs like study abroad, clubs and activities on campus, and housing options.
+You can also use the BigFutureTM Compare Colleges tool to compare schools you're interested in.

 - How many colleges should I apply to?

-Most counselors recommend that students apply to five to eight colleges and they should all be colleges you'd be happy to attend.
-It's good to apply to some colleges that are a bit of a stretch for you and some that you feel will likely admit you.
+Most counselors recommend that students apply to 5–8 colleges they’d be happy to attend.
+It's good to apply to some colleges that are a bit of a stretch for you and some you feel will likely admit you.

 - What are the Coalition and Common Applications?

-These are examples of college application services that provide standardized applications which allow you to apply to multiple schools with a single application.
-Instead of filling out six different applications, you can simply fill out one and submit it to each college.
+They’re standardized applications you use to apply to multiple schools.
+Instead of filling out 6 different applications, you simply fill out one and submit it to each college.

 - The Common Application is a standardized application used by nearly 900 colleges.
 Each year, nearly a million students use the Common Application to submit over 4 million applications.